-Medical Vouchers Requested 192
+Medical Vouchers Requested 149

-Medical Vouchers Given 136
+Medical Vouchers Given 112

-Dental Vouchers Given 9
+Dental Vouchers Given 15

-The dental and medical vouchers numbers are both down.
+There was a slight rise in dental vouchers however, medical vouchers continue to decline.
+Individuals who request a medical voucher and do not qualify, are provided education to about the Affordable Care Act Marketplace and BadgerCare.
 Access to dental care is an issue identified in the Sauk County 2015 Community Health Needs Assessment.
 The Health Department's dental program continues to be developed to help improve access to dental care.
-Fewer individuals are requesting vouchers and education is provided to those individuals who lack health insurance about the Affordable Care Act Marketplace and BadgerCare.
+A goal created in the Community Health Improvement Plan 2015 was to